MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/ns-eventdetectoroemadapter-ieventdetectoroemadaptervtbl.md

 ## -description

-IEventDetectorOemAdapterVtbl structure that TBD.
+IEventDetectorOemAdapterVtbl structure created by the IDL.

 ## -struct-fields

 ### -field b

-TBD
+Reserved for Microsoft use.

 ### -field QueryInterface